-Did you know that producing just 2.2 pounds of beef emits the same amount of greenhouse gas (GHG) emissions which contribute to climate change as driving 64 miles in an average passenger car?
-The production of meat, beef, in particular, takes many natural resources and other inputs including energy, land, and water.
+Did you know that producing just 2.2 pounds of beef emits the same amount of greenhouse gas (GHG) emissions as driving 64 miles in a car?
+The production of meat requires many natural resources and inputs including energy, land, and water.
 For these reasons, the first week of The Sustainability Co-Op’s Sustainability Challenge will focus on meat consumption.

 If you are worried about being creative when it comes to meatless dishes, there are many resources to help you with coming up with delicious plates with no meat (check out the Minimalist Baker, for instance).
 Don’t eat a lot of meat as it is?
 You can still participate in the challenge by cutting down on your cheese this week.
 Cheese is also on the list of foods with higher GHG footprints (producing 2.2 pounds of cheese emits the same amount of GHGs as driving 32.1 miles).